Real Toric Varieties: Interactions between their Geometry and their Topology: Toric Real Structures

 Thus, its image by (\ref{eq:can_iso_chow}) is given by the class of $(z-1)/\tau(z-1)=(z-1)/(z^{-1}-1)=-z$ which is the generator.
 Now, let us consider a more general torus $T$, and $\alpha$ in $M$ such that $\tau^*\alpha=-\alpha$.
 It defines a group morphism $\alpha:T\rightarrow \SO$.
 By functoriality and the commutativity for $\SO$, all outer squares of the following diagram are commutative:

-With this remark, the commutativity of (\ref{diag:naturality_alg_top}) is a consequence of the isomorphisms (\ref{eq:can_iso_chow}) and the identity $[\alpha]=\alpha^*1$ in $H^1(\Z/2;M)$. \end{proof} The injectivity of $h^*$ implies the following corollary. \begin{cor} Let $T$ be a real torus, the cycle class map:
+With this remark, the commutativity of (\ref{diag:naturality_alg_top}) is a consequence of the isomorphisms (\ref{eq:can_iso_chow}) and the identity $[\alpha]=\alpha^*1$ in $H^1(\Z/2;M)$ (every class is obtained in such a way). \end{proof} The injectivity of $h^*$ implies the following corollary. \begin{cor} Let $T$ be a real torus, the cycle class map:

 is injective.
 It is an isomorphism if and only if $T$ is a power of $\SO$. \end{cor}